clint-leach/otter-clam/README.md

 Code for analyses conducted in:

-Leach, Clinton B., *et al.*, Revealing the extent of sea otter impacts on bivalve prey through multi-trophic monitoring and mechanistic models, In Review, *Journal of Animal Ecology*
+Leach, Clinton B., *et al.*, Revealing the extent of sea otter impacts on bivalve prey through multi-trophic monitoring and mechanistic models, 2023, *Journal of Animal Ecology*

 ## Abstract